Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Locations/Barovia/Locations/Tser Pool Encampment.md

 TREASURE

-For each Vistani tent ot wagon that the characters search, roll once on th<, following table to determine what treasure is found:
+For each Vistani tent of wagon that the characters search, roll once on the, following table to determine what treasure is found:

+d20 Treasure

+1-10 None
+11-13 Sack of 100 ep (each coin stamped with Strahd's visage in profile)

+14-16 Pouch containing 4d6 gemstones worth 100 gp each 17-19 Sack containing 3d6 pieces of cheap jewelry worth

+25 gp total and ld6 pieces of fine jewelry worth 250

+gp each

+20 One magic item (roll once on Magic Item Table B in the Dungeon Master's Guide)

+FORTUNES OF RAVENLOFT

+If your card reading reveals that a treasure is here, it is hidden in one of the Vistani wagons.
+Madam Eva grants the characters permission to search the wagons if they ask, and any such search yields the treasure.